Keep your home warm without blasting the heat

 Next, hunt for leaks.
 Any portal to the outside, such as a door or a window, is a potential source of cold air.
 So check the weather-stripping on doors and windows, and if you see wear, such as cracks or peeling, remove the old material and replace it.
 If you plan to leave your windows closed for the season, you can further reduce leaks by shrink-wrapping them with sealing kits and a hair dryer.
 You can’t seal up doors inside the house, but you can put down draft blockers to prevent air from migrating out.

-Speaking of windows, you can also be strategic about your blinds and curtains.
+Speaking of windows, you can also be strategic about blinds and curtains.
 First, figure out which side of your house receives sun and which stays in the shade.
 During daylight hours, uncover the windows on the sunny side to let in light and heat, and close the blinds on the shady side to block colder air.
 At night, cover all the windows to prevent heat from radiating out.

 You might not think of your basement as a source of leaks, but if you seal it properly, it will help prevent cold air from entering your house in the first place.
 While you’re down there, install a water heater jacket and insulate the first three feet of the pipes entering and leaving your water heater.
 This increases its efficiency, which saves you money.

-Heat your body
+Warm your body

 For example, most offices heat and cool the building according to an algorithm that assumes everyone is a middle-aged man, which leads some people to break out shorts in January while others layer on sweaters.
 Unfortunately, you won’t find a one-size-warms-all algorithm.
-Factors such as BMI, activity in the hypothalamus (the brain’s thermostat), metabolic rate, and even height can dictate who sweats and who shivers under the exact same conditions.
+Factors such as body mass, activity in the hypothalamus (the brain’s thermostat), metabolic rate, and even height can dictate who sweats and who shivers under the exact same conditions.
 To solve this, you don’t need to fiddle with the thermostat, but you might have to change what you wear and trick your brain a little bit.

 When you choose your clothes for the day, the best way to ensure your comfort is to dress in multiple thin, warm layers.
 These trap air, which is a great insulator.
 The more layers, the more air you hold against your body, and the more insulation you have.
 Plus, if you start feeling too hot, you can quickly strip off some of that clothing.
 And layering also applies to blankets—stack your bed with plenty.